andy9kv/Projects/Traffic Sign Detection.md

 * [OpenCV 3.3](https://opencv.org/opencv-3-3.html) - Image management and computer vision algorithm implementations
 * [NumPy](https://www.numpy.org/) - Powerful and efficient n-dimensional array implementation (and much more!)

+A peek behind the curtain; before scanning for possible sign shapes or any application of the polygon approximation function, the program chooses between sobel and canny edge detectors.
+Typically, the canny edge detector isolates only the most significant edges whereas the sobel filter produces an edge map with much more detail.

+PUT A SIDE BY SIDE VIEW OF RAW VID AND SOBEL AND CANNY TO COMPARE

 ## Demos

+The following is a highlight reel of this software applied to several videos from the Berkley DeepDrive dataset

 <br><p align="center"><img width="100%" height="100%" src="Project_Files/Traffic_Sign_Detection/media/demo.gif"></p><br>